 Flatter your body with the fit and flare style

-For plus-size women, a good first step toward building a flattering wardrobe is to learn which shapes and styles work best on your body type.
+For plus-size women, a good first step toward building a flattering wardrobe is to learn about good fit, and which shapes and styles work best on your body type.

 Why wear fit and flare?